srg-imperial/GrayC/ISSTA-2023-AE/README.md

 Once you load and attach the docker image of the GrayC artifact, do the following to test that all is working:

-1. Inside the Docker image, use user is user42, not root.
+1. Inside the Docker image, execute the scripts with user42, not root.
 Please do not switch to root.
 2. Run the following for each tool in our controlled experiments.
 There are several fuzzers in this study.
 ```
 cd /home/user42/